Homemade hummus is so easy to make, there is no excuse for eating inferior store-bought hummus again.

 - Use it on a Mediterranean style burger.

 Homemade hummus must be refrigerated within a few hours of making and will last in the fridge for up to 5 days.
-See our tips here for keeping foods cold at a picnic to ensure your perishable picnic food stays fresh.
+See my tips here for keeping foods cold at a picnic to ensure your perishable picnic food stays fresh.

 Hummus is perfect for freezing and will keep frozen for as long as six months, which is another reason you should always whizz up a big batch.